javascript-obfuscator/javascript-obfuscator/README.md

 <!--
   Title: JavaScript Obfuscator
-  Description: JavaScript obfuscator for Node.js.
+  Description: A powerful obfuscator for JavaScript and Node.js.
   Author: sanex3339
   -->

 # JavaScript obfuscator for Node.js

-JavaScript obfuscator for Node.js is a free obfuscator with a wide number of features which provides protection for your source code.
+JavaScript obfuscator is a powerful free obfuscator for JavaScript and Node.js with a wide number of features which provides protection for your source code.

 * has no limits or restrictions
 * runs on your local machine - does not send data to a server;